codersMom/angular100-labs-2020-06-22/Ch04-PassingData/1more-components/README.md

 2. Open the integrated terminal.
 Create an **AlbumListComponent** by using this Angular CLI command.
 Note that g is short for generate, c is for component.

    ```
-   ng g c albums/album-list --flat
+   ng g c albums/album-list
    ```

    Here we are specifying to create album-list inside of a directory called albums.
-The --flat indicates to start at the root directory.
-If the command given was **ng g c some-name** there would be a directory created called **some-name** and inside would be the **some-name** component files.
+Notice that a sub-directory is also created called album-list.
+If you wish to not have a subdirectory created you can use --flat.

 3. Examine the updates made to the **app.module** class decorator.
 You can see the changes easily if you click on the Y shaped Source Control icon in VSCode and click the changed **app.module.ts** file.